-There were member contributions of \$2,992,811 (2021: \$2,696,983) received but not yet allocated at 31 March 2022.
+There were Member contributions to the Scheme of \$3,536,933 (2022: \$2,992,811) received but not yet allocated at 31 March 2023.
 These were subsequently allocated as issued units in the following year.

 9. Related party

 Overview

 NZ Funds is the manager and issuer of the Scheme.
 NZ Funds' senior management are significant indirect shareholders in NZ Funds.